casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * `Empty` Empty byte code.

 * `V1CasperWasm` Byte code to be executed with the version 1 Casper execution engine.

+## BytesreprError {#bytesreprerror}

+Serialization and deserialization errors.

+* `EarlyEndOfStream` Early end of stream while deserializing.

+* `Formatting` Formatting error while deserializing.

+* `LeftOverBytes` Not all input bytes were consumed.

+* `OutOfMemory` Out of memory error.

+* `NotRepresentable` No serialized representation is available for a value.

+* `ExceededRecursionDepth` Exceeded a recursion depth limit.

 ## ChainspecRawBytes {#chainspecrawbytes}